-- With an installed capacity of approximately 64.8 MW of onshore wind energy the Proposed Development would make a valuable and important contribution to the attainment of the UK and Scottish Government policies of encouraging renewable energy developments; and in turn contribute to the achievement of UK and Scottish Government renewable energy and net zero targets.
-As explained, there is now a distinct shift in policy emphasis from the displacement of higher carbon electricity generation to extending the use of electricity as the critical energy response to the climate emergency. - > The UK legally binding target of net zero GHG emissions by 2050 and the Scottish Government target of net zero by the earlier date of 2045 are major challenges, as explained in the previous chapter.
-The Scottish Government has made it clear that onshore wind plays a vital and indeed "mission critical" role in the attainment of future targets in relation to helping to combat the climate crisis. - The earlier that steps towards decarbonisation are introduced, the greater their contribution to limiting climate change.
-The Proposed Development's delivery of renewable energy capacity in the near term will have a disproportionately higher benefit than the same capacity delivered later. - > The Proposed Development would generate enough electricity to power the domestic electricity needs of approximately 82,600 average UK households per annum.
+- With an installed capacity of up to approximately 79.2 MW of onshore wind energy, the Proposed Development would make a valuable and important contribution to the attainment of the UK and Scottish Government policies of encouraging renewable energy developments; and in turn contribute to the achievement of UK and Scottish Government renewable energy and net zero targets.
+As explained, there is now a distinct shift in policy emphasis from the displacement of higher carbon electricity generation to extending the use of electricity as the critical energy response to the climate emergency. - The UK legally binding target of net zero GHG emissions by 2050 and the Scottish Government target of net zero by the earlier date of 2045 are major challenges, as explained in the previous chapter.
+The Scottish Government has made it clear that onshore wind plays a vital and indeed "mission critical" role in the attainment of future targets in relation to helping to combat the crisis of global heating. - The earlier that steps towards decarbonisation are introduced, the greater their contribution to limiting climate change.
+The Proposed Development's delivery of renewable energy capacity in the near term will have a disproportionately higher benefit than the same capacity delivered later. - The Proposed Development would generate enough electricity to power the domestic electricity needs of approximately 75,888 average UK households per annum (based upon 11 x 7.2MW turbines, local wind resource assessment and average UK domestic consumption of 3239kWh pa (DESNZ Jan 2024)).